akgbytes/project-management-tool/README.md

 ## License

-This project is open-source and available under the **ISC License**.
+This project is open-source and available under the **MIT License**.